Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: General strategy and notation

-We need to show that, conversely, for any \QHP satisfying the assumptions of Theorem \ref{CLASS}, its minimal log smooth completion $(X,D)$ is constructed this way.
+We need to show that, conversely, for any $\Q$HP satisfying the assumptions of Theorem \ref{CLASS}, its minimal log smooth completion $(X,D)$ is constructed this way.
 To do this, we take for $\psi$ the expansion from Lemma \ref{lem:MMP}.
-Then $(X',D')\to (X_{\min},D_{\min})$ is a minimal log resolution of a pair with special properties, listed in Lemma \ref{lem:MMP}.
-By \cite{MiySu-Cstst_fibrations_on_Qhp} or the results of Section \ref{sec:Cstst}, we can assume that $S$ has no $\C^{**}$-fibrations, so $(X_{\min},D_{\min})$ is as in Lemma \ref{lem:MMP}\ref{item:MFS_point}.
+By \cite{MiySu-Cstst_fibrations_on_Qhp} or by Proposition \ref{prop:C**}, we can assume that $S$ has no $\C^{**}$-fibrations, so $(X_{\min},D_{\min})$ is as in Lemma \ref{lem:R}.
 In particular, $\rho(X_{\min})=1$, and $n\de \#D_{\min}-1$ is the number of centers of $\psi$.